aneshlya/ispc/docs/ispc.rst

 The standard library offers routines for streaming load and streaming store operations.
 The implementation serves as both a streaming as well as a non-temporal operation.
-There are separate routines to be used depending on whether loading from and storing to a uniform variable or a varying variable.
+There are separate routines to be used depending on whether you are loading from and storing to a uniform variable or a varying variable.

 The different available variants of streaming store are given below.